На русском языке

 • 4.6 Binding energy of macroscopic bodies

-• 5 The essence of the general field
+• 5 Essence of general field

 • 6 See also